 - 1. Monitor the airway.

 - 2. Administer oxygen.

 - 3. Request Advanced Life Support assistance for patients with respiratory distress/failure or altered mental status, or if so directed by Medical Control.

 - 4. For Special Considerations, see below.

-- 5. Bring a sample of the substance or the container(s) to the hospital.
+- 5. Document the name of the substance(s) involved.

 - 6. Transport.